Quantifying Privacy Risks of Public Statistics to Residents of Subsidized Housing: Validation with synthetic statistics

 \section{Validation with synthetic statistics}

-Because the ``ground truth'' microdata used to produce the 2010 {\census} are confidential, we evaluate the possibility of re-identification (\S\ref{sec:attacks-reid}) using a set of simulated ground truth microdata adapted from the 2010 demonstration privacy-preserving microdata files (PPMF) (Appendix~\ref{app:simulation}).
-Of course, the confidential microdata used to produce the original {\census} are not completely unprotected---certain tables are produced with swapping and other opaque disclosure avoidance measures \citep{abowd_confidentiality_2023, mckenna_disclosure_2018}.
-To simulate these different levels of protection, we ran the same reconstruction attack (\S\ref{sec:attacks-recon}) on statistics $Q(\tilde{D})$ produced from synthetic microdata $\tilde{D}$ under several different conditions (\S\ref{sec:results-synth}): no privacy protections; random swapping, approximating the original 2010 Decennial Census release; and differential privacy, approximating the disclosure avoidance system developed to protect the 2020 Decennial Census \citep{abowd_2020_2022} with the discrete Gaussian mechanism.
-Then, we re-identified synthetic households in violation using a hypothetical set of commercial data (\S\ref{sec:attacks-reid}).
+Because the ``ground truth'' microdata used to produce the 2010 {\census} are confidential, we evaluate the possibility of re-identification using a set of simulated ground truth microdata adapted from the 2010 demonstration privacy-preserving microdata files (PPMF) (Appendix~\ref{app:simulation}).
+Of course, the confidential microdata used to produce the original {\census} were not completely unprotected---certain tables were produced with swapping and other opaque disclosure avoidance measures \citep{abowd_confidentiality_2023, mckenna_disclosure_2018}.
+To compare different levels of protection, we ran the same reconstruction attack (\S\ref{sec:attacks-recon}) on statistics $Q(\tilde{D})$ produced from synthetic microdata $\tilde{D}$ under several different conditions (\S\ref{sec:results-synth}): 1) no privacy protections; 2) random swapping, approximating the original 2010 Decennial Census release; and 3) differential privacy, approximating the disclosure avoidance system developed to protect the 2020 Decennial Census \citep{abowd_2020_2022} with the discrete Gaussian mechanism \citep{canonne_discrete_2022}.
+Then, we re-identified synthetic households in violation using a hypothetical set of (perfect) commercial data drawn from the synthetic microdata (\S\ref{sec:attacks-reid}).